What is academic advising?

 New students with 12 or more college-level credits who are exempt from a ConnectSession may schedule an online advising appointment or attend walk-in hours in the Admissions and Enrollment Services Center in the Phail Wynn, Jr. Student Services Center, room 1200 or at Orange County Campus.

-Continuing Students – If you are pursuing a degree, diploma, or certificate at Durham Tech, you will be assigned a permanent faculty advisor from your program area at the end of your first semester.
+If you are pursuing a degree, diploma, or certificate at Durham Tech, you will be assigned a permanent faculty advisor from your program area during the end of your first semester.
 Your advisor's name will appear in the My Profile section of WebAdvisor.
 Use the Employee Directory to find their contact information.
 Be sure to make an appointment prior to early registration so you have access to a wider selection of courses.

 Advising services are available for visiting students through online advising or during walk-in hours in the Admissions and Enrollment Services Center in the Phail Wynn, Jr. Student Services Center, room 1200 or at Orange County Campus.

 When do I see my advisor?